lammps/lammps/doc/src/fix_mdi_qm.rst

 engine.

-The examples/mdi directory contains input scripts using this fix in the various use cases dicussed below.
+The examples/mdi directory contains input scripts using this fix in the various use cases discussed below.
 In each case, two instances of LAMMPS are used, once as an MDI driver, once as an MDI engine (surrogate for a QM code).
 The examples/mdi/README file explains how to launch two codes so that they communicate via the MDI library using